Summary

 If you've been investing in AI and the numbers haven't moved, the question isn't whether to invest more.
 It's whether you're deploying AI into the right processes, with the right workflow design, and with governance that scales.

-Most organisations I work with can answer that question in 90 days, with one production system delivering measurable results and a clear roadmap for what comes next.
+Most founders and small to mid-market teams I work with can answer that question in 90 days, with one production system delivering measurable results and a clear roadmap for what comes next.
+The AI readiness diagnostic is a good place to start.
+It takes 15 minutes and gives you an honest baseline.

 The AI isn't the hard part.
 The hard part is being honest about what's working and what isn't, and having someone in the room who has done this before.